- Chief Justice Tani G. Cantil-Sakauye

 - Civic Learning California Summit: Making Democracy Work

 Charge: to implement the Chief Justice's civic education initiatives

 Chair: Hon.
 Judith D. McConnell, Administrative Presiding Justice, Court of Appeal, Fourth Appellate District

 The Power of Democracy Steering Committee will continue implementation of the Commission for Impartial Courts' final report recommendations 37(a) and (b) and 43(a) – (c) and (g) and will oversee all follow-up to the Civic Learning California Summit: Making Democracy Work, an event held in Sacramento in Feb 2013.

 The formation of this committee by Chief Justice Tani Cantil-Sakauye consolidates two committees—the Leadership Group on Civic Education and Public Outreach (an implementation committee for the Commission for Impartial Courts) and the Civic Learning Summit Steering Committee.

-The committee will guide and support related initiatives spearheaded by the Chief Justice, including the Civic Learning Awards for California Public High Schools and the K–12 Civic Learning Task Force.
+The committee will guide and support related initiatives spearheaded by the Chief Justice, including the Civic Learning Awards for California Public Schools and the K–12 Civic Learning Task Force.